Ink cartridge cannot be recognised

 2) Remove all ink cartridges and inspect the cartridge chips.
-If inky, wipe all chips with damp tissue then polish with dry.
+If dirty or inky, wipe all chips with damp tissue then polish with dry.
 Fit cartridges back in printer.
 If the "Ink cartridges cannot be recognised" message returns, go to next

 3) Remove all ink